Gary Whitta

-Gary Leslie Whitta (born 21 July 1972) is an English screenwriter, author, game designer, and video game journalist.
-He was editor-in-chief of both the UK and US editions of PC Gamer magazine and contributor to gaming magazine ACE.
+Gary Leslie Whitta (born 21 July 1972) is an English-American screenwriter, author, game designer, and video game journalist.
+Whitta was the screenwriter of the film The Book of Eli (2010), co-wrote the film After Earth (2013) with M. Night Shyamalan, and also co-developed the story for Rogue One (2016).
+He was the editor-in-chief of both the UK and US editions of PC Gamer magazine and was a contributor to the gaming magazine ACE.

-Whitta was the screenwriter of The Book of Eli (2010), co-wrote After Earth (2013) with M. Night Shyamalan, and co-developed the story for Rogue One (2016).

 Career

 Whitta began his career as a writer and games journalist for ACE magazine.
 When ACE closed down in 1992, he became deputy editor of The One for Amiga Games and was involved with founding the original PC Gamer magazine in the UK.
 He subsequently served as the editor of Total Football.
 A few years later, he moved to the United States to become editor-in-chief of the newer, US version, of PC Gamer.

 Magazine publishing

-Besides his involvement setting up PC Gamer, Whitta has a long history of involvement with print and online magazines of all kinds.
+Whitta has a lengthy history of working with print and online journals of many types, in addition to his role in founding PC Gamer.
 ACE magazine was owned by UK publisher Future Publishing, and in early 2000 Whitta worked with Future to establish a film magazine, Total Movie magazine.
 Due to financial difficulties at the publisher, Total Movie was canceled after only four issues in early 2001.

 While no longer managing or editing, Whitta still contributes game reviews and opinion pieces for a number of gaming publications.
 His articles can be found in various places, including PC Gamer and 1Up.com.
 He also shows up in industry podcasts, for example with Tested.com, PC Gamer and Next Generation.